 Current Graduate Students

-Josh is in his first year of the Master’s program in the Clinical-Developmental area of Psychology.
-His Master’s thesis will examine gender differences between ADHD and non-ADHD samples in risky decision-making and temporal discounting tasks.
+Josh is finishing the Master’s program in the Clinical-Developmental area of Psychology.
+He is examining differences between males and females (with and without ADHD) on delay discounting tasks.
 His general research interests relate to dysfunctional personal beliefs, thinking styles, and risky decision-making.

-Jala is finishing the second year of the M.A. program in the Clinical-Developmental area of Psychology.
-Her Master’s thesis examines the changing patterns of relations among cognitive abilities across development.
-Her research focuses on the developmental nature of executive functions and intelligence in younger populations and the implications thereafter on measurement and research.
+Jala is finishing the first year of the PhD program in the Clinical-Developmental area of Psychology.
+She examined changing patterns of relations among cognitive abilities (intellectual abilities and executive functions) at two different periods of development, which has been recently been published in Clinical Neuropsychologist (Rizeq, Flora, & Toplak, 2017).
 Broadly, her research projects seek to better understand the multiple factors influencing child development, and to eventually ensure healthy and enriching environments for children and youth, ones that match their needs and invest in their potential.

-Wafa is in her second year of the Ph.D. program in the Clinical-Developmental area of Psychology.
-Her Master’s thesis examined temporal discounting and individual differences.
+Wafa examined temporal discounting and individual differences for her Master’s thesis.
+She is examining performance calibration for her dissertation research.
 Her general research interests pertain to the interaction between cognitive processes and clinical disorders.

-Alexandra is completing her fourth year of the Ph.D. program in the Clinical-Developmental area of Psychology.
-Alexandra’s Master’s thesis examined the construct of temporal discounting in relation to cognitive abilities and executive functions in an undergraduate sample of students (Basile & Toplak, 2015).
-For her Minor Area Paper, Alexandra examined the effectiveness of a school-based intervention in decreasing homework problems in a sample of high school students with attentional difficulties.
-For her dissertation, she is examining performance calibration in a clinical sample of children with ADHD as well as in a community control sample.
-Alexandra is preparing to defend her dissertation this summer and is heading off to internship in the fall.
+Alexandra examined the construct of temporal discounting in relation to cognitive abilities and executive functions in an undergraduate sample of students for her Masters thesis (Basile & Toplak, 2015).
+For her dissertation, she examined performance calibration in a clinical sample of children with ADHD as well as in a community control sample.
 Alexandra’s research interests include school psychology, ADHD, risky behaviour, temporal discounting, metacognition, and psychopathology.